MorpheusAIs/Docs/English Guides/Code Contributor Weights Guide.md

 **All told this implies a current value of each weight at $400 USD.**
 This is calculated by taking the number of MOR earned by all Coders the first year (1,222,076) and dividing by 21,000 which equals 58 MOR per weight.
-At $6.89 per MORe that equals $400 in USD terms.
+At $6.89 per MOR that equals $400 in USD terms.

 See the Morstats.info website page where you can run this estimates dynamically. https://morstats.info/code-weights/